|Guide||♦||9 Triplogs||0 Topics|

 Heavenly views of Hell's Hole

-Grand View Peak, the sixth highest named summit in the Pinaleno Mountains, was named by early Gila Valley residents for the grand views from its rounded top.
+Grand View Peak, the sixth-highest named summit in the Pinaleno Mountains, was named by early Gila Valley residents for the grand views from its rounded top.
 Although trees have grown up on its twin summits in the ensuing years, there are still grand views to be found if you search for them.
-At one time, there was a trail that led to the southern summit, but the forest has long since reclaimed it.
+At one time, a trail led to the southern summit, but the forest has long since reclaimed it.
 A few ancient blaze marks chopped into widely separated trees are all that remain of the trail.
 Although the summits are easier to reach via Chesley Flat to the east, the ridge route provides the best views.
 The ridge route basically follows the route of the abandoned trail, starting on the north side of the Swift Trail (forest road 803/state highway 366).
 The 2004 Nuttall Fire burned in this area, but the forest is mostly intact.
 Start early during the monsoon season to avoid thunderstorms.

-The route now drops down to a saddle between the twin summits, before passing through some dense forest on the climb up to the 9618 foot north summit.
+The route now drops down to a saddle between the twin summits before passing through some dense forest on the climb to the 9618 foot north summit.
 Trees block the view from the north summit, but if you drop down a couple hundred vertical feet to the northwest, you will come to a small perch at the top of a cliff (32.72125 N, 109.94326 W).
-From this tiny overlook, you can look down into Nuttall Canyon, and the rugged abyss of Hells Hole.
+From this tiny overlook, you can look down into Nuttall Canyon and the rugged abyss of Hells Hole.
 Mt.
 Turnbull and the Gila Valley are in the distance.

 Once you have had your fill of mountaintop views, head back to the saddle.
-From there, you can return the way you came, or make an easier return hike by dropping down to Chesley Flat, and following the Swift Trail back to your vehicle.
+From there, you can return the way you came or make an easier return hike by dropping down to Chesley Flat and following the Swift Trail back to your vehicle.

 Check out the Triplogs.